Build Your Butt for Moms: Why Your Workouts Aren’t Changing Your Shape (And What To Do Instead)

 Why Building Your Glutes Matters Beyond Appearance

-But strong glutes also impact how your body functions every day.
+Having a perky butt is nice, but strong glutes also impact how your body functions every day.

 They support your lower back.
 They help with posture.
 They make it easier to carry kids, lift groceries, and handle the physical demands of your life.

 When your glutes are strong, those same tasks feel more manageable.
 Your body moves more efficiently.
+I had one client share with me recently after doing my glute focused routines, that she has no more back pain!
+What a win.

 Building your glutes supports both how you look and how you feel in your day-to-day life.